Could you Foster for New Lives Animal Rescue?

 To join our foster team you need to have the time, space and commitment to caring for a rescue animal.
 For dogs/puppies you will need a fully fenced, secure and safe property to keep the dog safely contained in, we also ask that our dogs/puppies are allowed inside the house and allowed to sleep indoors at night.
 To foster cats/kittens, usually a spare room inside the house where they can be safely contained and cared for is most suitable.

-Dogs, Puppies, Cats or Kittens (and occasionally we need fosterers for other species such as goats!)
+Dogs, Puppies, Cats or Kittens (and occasionally we need fosterers for other species such as horses and goats!)
 You get to select which species you would like to foster, you can then opt as to whether you prefer an older or younger animal, small or large breed etc. Then when an animal comes in that is suited to your home we will give you a call to see if you are available.